Malta’s Long History Makes the Island a Fascinating Place to Visit

-We stayed in one of the many small apartment/hotels along the busy Sliema waterfront that is lined with small shops, outdoor cafes and a long promenade.
-We had what was grandly called a penthouse in the Pebbles apartment/hotel; it consisted of a less than grand bedroom, bath and kitchen.
+We stayed in one of the many small apartments/hotels along the busy Sliema waterfront that is lined with small shops, outdoor cafes and a long promenade.
+We had what was grandly called a penthouse in the Pebbles apartment/hotel; it consisted of a less than the grand bedroom, bath and kitchen.

 Valletta—“A city built by gentlemen for gentlemen”

 The ferry ride from Sliema to Valletta took us about 15 minutes.
 Once ashore, we walked along the city wall to Valletta’s most famous landmark—Fort St. Elmo (open weekends only).
 It was here that the Knights of Malta stymied the Ottoman Turks of Suliman the Magnificent in the famous siege of 1565 that essentially ended Ottoman efforts to conquer Western Europe.